 What are airy buds?

-Every cannabis cultivator’s dream consists of sticky, dense buds dripping with THC.
+Every cannabis cultivator’s dream consists of sticky buds dripping with THC.
 The complete opposite to this goal is loose buds that are dry.
 Simply put, airy buds are soft and thin, almost translucent.

 Airy weed can have less THC, weak flavor, and scent, so it’s a situation that growers want to avoid.